10 Bad Dental Health Habits You Should Avoid

 2. Chewing on Ice

-Sometimes, people with low iron levels in their blood develop pica, or a craving for non-food objects, such as ice.
-If that describes you, talk to your doctor or dentist about it.
-If you feel an intense desire to chew ice, it might be a good idea to have your iron levels checked.
+Sometimes, people with low iron levels develop pica, or a craving for non-food objects, such as ice.
+If you feel an intense desire to chew ice, it might be a good idea to talk to your doctor or dentist and have your iron levels checked.

 3. Using Your Teeth as Tools